Laboratorio2B/data-compression/index.md

 8. Learned data structures (31/5)

 **All lectures are 9am-11am in Room 308 (Sala Polifunzionale).**
-Streaming available on [Google Meet](https://meet.google.com/ajp-dqij-vvh).
+Streaming will be available on Google Meet: email me for the link.
 Lectures will not be recorded.

 ### There are two possible exam formats: